 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
 Thank you for the opportunity.
 I would like to go back to the Minister of Health.
-This was an Oral Question that you explained.
-I'd like to get back to that.
+This was an oral question that you explained.
+I would like to get back to that.
 It's not long.